LetsStartLooping/MQTT/MQTT Command Line.md

 # MQTT via Command Line (mosquitto_pub & mosquitto_sub)

-This section introduces how to use `mosquitto_sub` and `mosquitto_pub` to Subscribe and Publish MQTT messages
+This is a small guide on how to use `mosquitto_sub` and `mosquitto_pub` to Subscribe and Publish MQTT messages

 Let's take the example where we will be using following MQTT details